How can Hypnotherapy help with fertility issues?

-Since the body’s priority is to keep us out of danger when we are experiencing a threat or stress, taking care of a foetus would only put us under unnecessary strain.
+Since the body’s priority is to keep us out of danger when we are experiencing a threat or stress, it behaves on the basis that taking care of a foetus would only put us under unnecessary strain.

-The hypothalamus regulates both the stress response as well as the sex hormones, which is why excessive stress can lead to anovulation, irregular menstrual cycles, and in more severe cases, complete suppression of the menstrual cycle.
+The hypothalamus regulates both the stress response and sex hormones, which is why excessive stress can lead to anovulation, irregular menstrual cycles, and in more severe cases, complete suppression of the menstrual cycle.